 By now I have created a long travel-blog about the Viking activities in my country: The Icelandic Vikings - a List of Viking Activities in Iceland today which I have joined.

 Next we visited Hlíðarendi, the home of Gunnar Hámundarson and his wife Hallgerður "langbrók" Höskuldsdóttir, two of the main characters of the Saga of Njáll.
 Gunnar was born in around 940 and died in around 992.
 Gunnar and Hallgerður had 2 sons, Högni and Grani.

 Gunnar at Hlíðarendi, as we call him when we refer to him, was one of the great warriors of his time, and it is written in the Sagas that nobody was his equal.
 He is described as being so agile that he could jump his own height in a full suit of armour!

 At Hlíðarendi you will find a beautiful church from where there is a great view of the surrounding area.
 Here the guide will tell you stories about the Viking Gunnar.
-Gunnar is described as being quite handsome, with fair hair, blue eyes and a straight nose.
-He was generous, polite and had many friends.
+Gunnar is described as being quite handsome, with fair hair, blue eyes, and a straight nose.
+He was generous, polite and popular.

 Gunnar stopped and looked back at his home, and said: